 The EIC Computing and Software Joint Institute (ECSJI)

-Brookhaven National Laboratory (BNL) and Thomas Jefferson National Accelerator Facility (JLab), as EIC host Labs, are creating a joint structure, the EIC Computing and Software Joint Institute (ECSJI), incorporating parts of BNL and JLab facilities to support the EIC and computing and software needs and activities.
+Brookhaven National Laboratory (BNL) and Thomas Jefferson National Accelerator Facility (JLab), as Electron Ion Collider (EIC) host laboratories, established in the fall of 2023 a joint structure, the EIC Computing and Software Joint Institute (ECSJI), to support the EIC computing and software needs and activities.
 ECSJI will leverage complementary expertise at the two Labs and provide needed visibility to the respective Lab management and stakeholders.
 The advantages of such a structure also include increased reliability and availability of resources for the ePIC collaboration.

 The success of the EIC, an international scientific endeavor, will benefit from contributions from international partners towards its computing effort.
-To facilitate efficient coordination, the institute will administer the EIC International Computing Organization (EICO), which will include all the contributors to the computing effort.
+To facilitate efficient coordination, the institute will administer the EIC International Computing Organization (EICO), the EICO addresses the participation of International partners in computing.
+This document describes the functions and responsibilities of the ECSJI.

 Scope of the EIC Computing and Software Joint Institute